DeepC004/Digit-Recognition/README.md

 # Digit-Recognition
-My first project implementing a neural network to classify handwritten digits
+My first project implementing a neural network to classify handwritten digits using keras and tensorflow.<br/>
+Accuracy of 98.5% achieved.